The 2017 Festival will take place from Wednesday 29 March – Sunday 23 April 2017

 More information about these competitions can be found on their websites.

 To be approved as an overseas artist, you need to submit an Expression of Interest to the Festival Director.
 Please download and complete this form, which includes your biography, a show synopsis, You Tube links and information about any upcoming performances.
-Expressions of Interest for the 2017 Festival are now open, and will close on 7 October 2016.
+Expressions of Interest for the 2017 Festival have now closed.

 As above, submit information about yourself and your show.
 Particularly important is information about any upcoming performances, as the Festival is highly unlikely to produce an artist the Director has not seen live.